malahx/SRL/README.md

 #### How to uninstall it ?

-Delete the SRL folder of your KSP/GameData folder.
+Delete the SRL folder in your KSP/GameData folder.
-Edit your save game to re-enable variables that are explained bellow, some of this variables can be edit with the Debug toolbar.
+Edit your save game to re-enable variables that are explained bellow, some of this variables can be edited with the Debug toolbar.

 #### How does it work ?

-In concrete this mod will change several variables of your save game as:
+Concretely this mod will change several variables of your save game as:
 CanRestart
 CanLeaveToEditor
 CanQuickLoad